minkaotic/front-end-notes/Javascript-and-the-DOM.md

 - Technically, propagation doesn't only bubble up, but flows down from the Window during the capture phase first.
 This is explained well in the article ["What Is Event Bubbling in JavaScript?
 Event Propagation Explained"](https://www.sitepoint.com/event-bubbling-javascript/)
 - The event propagation can be stopped in any listener by invoking the `stopPropagation()` method of the event object.
 (Any other remaining listeners attached on the current target will still receive the event, but it won't be bubbled up further from there.)
 - *Event Cancellation:* Some events are associated with a default action that the browser executes at the end of the propagation.
 For instance, the click on a link element or the click on a form submit button causes the browser to navigate to a new page, or submit the form respectively.
 It is possible to avoid the execution of such default actions by calling the event object's `event.preventDefault()`, in a listener.
+- You can also create your own events - see [MDN - Creating and triggering events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events)

 __________